datatheorem/TrustKit/README.md

 * `kTSKPublicKeyAlgorithms`: The algorithms TrustKit needs to support when generating public key hashes.
 Should be an array containing one or multiple entries from `kTSKAlgorithmRsa2048`, `TSKAlgorithmRsa4096`, `TSKAlgorithmEcDsaSecp256r1`.
 Supporting multiple algorithms has a performance impact.
 * `kTSKIncludeSubdomains` (optional): Pin all the subdomains of the specific domain.
 * `kTSKReportUris` (optional): No effect at the moment.
 * `kTSKEnforcePinning` (optional): If set to NO, a pinning failure will not cause the connection to fail; default value is YES.
-This is meant to be used with TSKReportUris in order to report pin violations while still allowing connections to go through.
+This is meant to be used with `kTSKReportUris` in order to report pin violations while still allowing connections to go through.

 Then, call the `initializeWithConfiguration:` method with the configuration dictionary: